thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 ## Access to the Desktop file

+After obtaining a remote code execution, players need to exfiltrate a file that is present on the Desktop of a user of the system.
+As all the processes are running under different AppContainerProfile, it seems to be a bad idea to add the rights dynamically for each spawned process.
+Indeed, it exists an SID corresponding to `APPLICATION PACKAGE AUTHORITY\ALL RESTRICTED APPLICATION PACKAGES` that will be effective for all AppContainerProfile.
+This SID is S-1-15-2-2.
+The RX rights are needed in order to allow the players to list the folders from C:\ to the file on the Desktop.

 ## Commands to execute

-Command line to add the RW rights to the file on the Desktop of the user
+Command line to add the RW rights to the file on the Desktop of the user, only needed to be executed once per machine :

 ```
 ICACLS "C:\Users" /grant "*S-1-15-2-2:(R,RX)"